dfelinto/blender-manual/manual/installing_blender/linux/debian_ubuntu.rst

 enabled.

-.. admonition:: Desktop effects and 3D Packages
+.. tip:: Desktop effects and 3D Packages
-   :class: nicetip

    As a general rule, the best usage scenario for Blender (as with any other production 3D package software), is to have all possible system resources free, available and ready for use, and it means you will have the best possible experience using your system without desktop effects.